NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 4BB(A) given all 6BB(A) follow ups
 - 4B(A) changed to be 6A
 - 4B~A made 10 frames quicker
-- 4A DEF window starts frame 10 and ends frame 27 (animation ends frame 41)
+- 4A DEF from frames 10-35, animation ends frame 49
 - Act4A
     - Recovers significantly faster
     - Walking bugs are unblockable